 Invoice buyers – the people who bid on the invoice auctions – assess each auction individually, and compete to offer you the best cost of finance.

 You only pay for invoice trading when you use it it’s a pay as you go service, and the costs are clear and transparent, allowing you to create much better cashflow projections moving forward.
 Your customers are not notified of the sale, so confidentiality is assured.
-There are also no charges placed against you or your business, and there are no lock-ins or notice periods.
+There are no lock-ins, no notice periods, no facility ceilings, and no limits on how much you can raise against any one customer.

 Downsides?
 There is still a cost, naturally.
 But it’s one you control.